 Around four weeks after mating, your dachshund’s abdomen will grow a little, it will be noticeable but not significant if your dog is carrying a large litter, the growth will be more evident.
 At this stage, you will also notice that your dachshund will experience clear vaginal discharge.
 Keep in mind that your pregnant dachshund will not only need to eat more food (50% more than usual) than usual but will need high-protein foods, ask your vet which type of food is the best option for your dachshund.

 As the dachshund pregnancy progresses, your doxie will gain more weight and her belly will be significantly swollen.
-In the late stages of pregnancy, your dog will be less active and moving around may difficult for her.
+In the late stages of pregnancy, your dog will be less active, and moving around may be difficult for her.
 It’s recommendable that your dachshund doesn’t go up and down stairs or try to jump up to your bed or sofa, to avoid any possible damage to the puppies.

 How to care for a whelping dachshund?